devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-03.md

 - What do embedding help accomplish?

 You will run the following three Jupyter notebooks for this challenge.
-You can find them in the `/Notebooks` folder of `Resources.zip` file.
+They can be found in your Codespace under the notebooks folder.
+If you are working locally or in the Cloud, you can find them in the `/Notebooks` folder of `Resources.zip` file.

 * `CH-03-A-Grounding.ipynb`
 * `CH-03-B-Chunking.ipynb`